 It is useful to use a citation manager like Refworks, Mendeley or EndNote to manage the citations from your search results.
 After you perform your search, export your search results and upload the file into your preferred citation manager.
 ECU gives you access to RefWorks, but Mendeley is a free citation management software and you may have EndNote from a previous institution

 Your systematized review should go through a two phase screening process after you perform your systematic search for articles on your topic.
 The first phase is a Title/Abstract screening where you check if the article seems to be on your topic according to your inclusion/exclusion criteria.
 The second phase if a Full Text where you confirm if the article is focused on your topic.
 It is useful to use a screening software tool, and a free tool to help with this step is Rayyan, linked below.
+You can also reach out to your liaison librarians to gain access to the screening software tool Covidence.

 To synthesize the research from multiple studies, you need to extract data from the studies and combine it.
 You should try and determine the information you want to extract from the studies from the start, so you only include studies that contain the data you are looking for.